stevecalla/text-editor-pwa/README.md

 ## App Preview - WalkThrough Video

-Demonstrates how to start the application’s server and all of the technical acceptance criteria.
-This includes syncing with Mongo via Mongoose at server startup, seeding, models and schema as required, date formatting and more.
+Demonstrates all of the content, functional and technical acceptance criteria.

 [Link to Website WalkThrough Video](https://youtu.be/HNc61D-j4nI)